mikke89/RmlUiDoc/pages/rcss/visual_formatting_model.md

 #### Block level elements and block boxes

 Block-level elements are those that are formatted as blocks, flowing visually down the document from top to bottom (such as paragraphs).
-Elements with a `display`{:.prop} of `block`{:.value} generate block boxes, as do any `absolute`{:.value} or `fixed`{:.value} positioned elements and floating elements.
+Elements with a `display`{:.prop} of `block`{:.value} acts as a block container for its children, as do any `absolute`{:.value} or `fixed`{:.value} positioned elements and floating elements.

 Block-level elements generate exactly one block box that itself contains only block boxes.
-If any inline elements are inside this block box, an anonymous block box is created (one not representing any specific element) to hold and position the inline content.
+If any inline elements are inside this block box, an anonymous block box is created (one not representing any specific element) to hold and place the inline content.
 The anonymous block box is positioned with the original block box just like any other block box.

 So, while processing the following RML fragment (assuming `div`{:.tag} and `p`{:.tag} elements are block, and `img`{:.tag} elements are inline):